 With respect to project financing, Excelsior has engaged Cutfield Freeman to act as an advisor with respect to the debt portion of the project financing.
-Excelsior is targeting the completion of the project financing by the fourth quarter of 2017 and, assuming all permits have been received, construction would commence thereafter.
-Commercial copper production from the Gunnison Project is expected to begin nine months after construction is commenced.
+Excelsior is targeting the completion of the project financing in the second quarter of 2018 and, assuming all permits have been received, construction would commence thereafter.
+Copper production from the Gunnison Project is expected to begin nine months after construction is commenced.